Obiratus/exercise-9-SD/docs/WAS_Simon_Dudler_Exercise9.md

     - Consistent agents report stable temperatures (e.g., 10.8, 12.9)
     - Less reliable agents show more variance in their readings

-Agent 1 has the highest trust rating.
+Agent 1-4 have the highest trust rating.
+The table shows the calculated averrage trust ratings:

 | sensing_agent   |   Task 1 |
 |-----------------|---------:|